Privacy statement for Alko customer register.

 6. Data retention

-The retention period is determined by the duration of your customer relationship or while any action relating to misdemeanours is still pending.
+The retention period is determined by the duration of your customer relationship or whether any action relating to misdemeanours is still pending.
 A customer’s personal data will be stored until the customer requests its removal from the register, unless legislation prevents the removal of such data.

 A cookie is a tiny text file that your browser stores on your computer.
 Cookies contain a unique identifier, and we use them to identify and count visitors to our website.
 Cookies can be used for measurement and research purposes, for example, to develop websites or to determine how and how much a service is used.